johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/InsecurePrivateNetworkRequestsAllowedForUrls.md

 ## Description

 List of URL patterns.
-Requests initiated from websites served by matching origins are not subject to Private Network Access checks.
+Requests initiated from websites served by matching origins aren't subject to Private Network Access checks.

-If this policy is not set, this policy behaves as if set to the empty list.
+If this policy isn't set, this policy behaves as if set to the empty list.

-For origins not covered by the patterns specified here, the global default value will be used either from the [InsecurePrivateNetworkRequestsAllowed](InsecurePrivateNetworkRequestsAllowed.md) policy, if it is set, or the user's personal configuration otherwise.
+For origins not covered by the patterns specified here, the global default value is used either from the [InsecurePrivateNetworkRequestsAllowed](InsecurePrivateNetworkRequestsAllowed.md) policy, if it's set, or the user's personal configuration otherwise.

 For detailed information on valid URL patterns, see [Filter format for URL list-based policies](/DeployEdge/edge-learnmmore-url-list-filter%20format).